The Private Equity Review: Spain

 In general terms, pursuant to the Spanish CIT general tax regime, entities subject to CIT will benefit from a 95 per cent exemption on dividends and gains (the General CIT Exemption)13 obtained from their participation in resident and non-resident companies (except tax haven companies), when the following requirements are met:

 - that the participation is held for at least one year and represents at least 5 per cent of the share capital of the investee company; and

-- in the case of stakes in non-resident investee companies, that such companies be subject to a CIT that applies at least a 10 per cent tax rate (this is presumed to be the case for resident in a country that has a double tax treaty with Spain with an information exchange clause).14
+- in the case of stakes in non-resident investee companies, that such companies be subject to a CIT that applies at least a 10 per cent tax rate (this is presumed to be the case for residents in a country that has a double tax treaty with Spain with an information exchange clause).14

 If the investee company receives dividends or gains from participating companies that represent more than 70 per cent of its income, to benefit from this exemption for the income received attributable to such indirectly held company, the indirect holding in such entity must also comply with the above-mentioned requirements; in particular, if such dividend or gain was not subject to taxation in the directly held company or came from a tax haven jurisdiction.

 Notwithstanding the above, pursuant to Article 50 of the CIT Act, ECRs do enjoy a privileged tax regime on dividends and gains derived from 'typical' or 'qualified investments' (as set out in the Law 22/2014), and also with respect to distributions made to Spanish corporate investors and non-resident investors (except tax haven investors) as described below.